Skip to content

 Any process for reviewing an indicative planning budget should also be timely and transparent.

-Sometimes a person (or their representative) may feel that the indicative personal budget they have been given is not sufficient to meet their needs.
+Sometimes a person (or their representative) may feel that the indicative personal budget is not sufficient.
 If you agree with this, you should follow the steps outlined above.

 However, if you feel that the budget is sufficient to commence care and support/support planning you should:

-2. provide information about the process used to set indicative planning budgets.
+1. Provide information about the process used to set indicative budgets;

 Despite reassurances, the person may continue to be dissatisfied with the indicative planning budget amount and, in this case, you must make them aware of their right to complain.